theforeman/forklift/README.md

 disk_size -- specify the size (in gigabytes) of the box's virtual disk.
 This
-             only sets the virtual disk size, so you will still need to resize partitions and filesystems manually.
+             only sets the virtual disk size, so you will still need to resize partitions and filesystems manually. ansible -- updates the Ansible provisioner configuration including the playbook to be ran or any variables to set
 ```

 Entirely new boxes can be created that do not orginate from a box defined within the Vagrantfile.
 For example, if you had access to a RHEL Vagrant box: